 Once you have explored all that Owakudani has to offer, head back to the ropeway station.
 From here, you’ll need to take the gondola down past Ubako Station to Togendai Station on the shores of Lake Ashi.
 Be sure to keep an eye out for Mt.
 Fuji along the second portion of your ropeway journey.
 The sacred mountain is often hidden behind clouds and therefore is frequently referred to as being shy.
 Should you visit on a clear day, you’ll be awed by the unforgettable killer view.

 Yo Ho!
 Yo Ho!
 A pirate’s life for me!
-The next segment of the Hakone Round Course will see you take to the waters of Lake Ashi on a pirate ship; yes, you read that right.
+The next segment of the Hakone Golden Course will see you take to the waters of Lake Ashi on a pirate ship; yes, you read that right.
 I am not exactly sure what the Hakone Sightseeing Cruise people were thinking when modeling their boats after pirate ships yet they definitely stumbled upon a fun idea (especially for those with kids).

 Anyway, from Togendai Station you’ll need to take one of the Jolly Rogers to Hakone-machi.
 The whole trip will take about 30 minutes or so with boats leaving every twenty minutes.
 Schedules are subject to change based on the season so refer to the Hakone Sightseeing Cruise website for the latest information.
 If you’re planning on making it to the Amazake Chaya, aim to depart from Togendai Station no later than 1:30 PM.